-3RW arkitekter is led by four partners: Sixten Rahlff, Espen Rahlff, Haakon R. Rasmussen and Jakob Røsvik.
-They oversee an office based in Bergen with an international team of architects, planners and urban designers.
-In 2017, 3RW arkitekter counts some 20 employees covering different fields and required experiences the office is working with.
+3RW arkitekter is led by four partners; Sixten Rahlff, Espen Rahlff, Haakon R. Rasmussen and Jakob Røsvik, and an office manager; Cecilie Osmundsvaag.
+They oversee an office based in Bergen, Western Norway, with an international team of architects, planners and urban designers.
+As of 2020, the 3RW team regroups some 20 employees of varied skills and appreciable experience.

 From Bergen’s vibrant artistic & cultural scene and the Open Form movement

 3RW arkitekter was established in the fall of 1999 as a young and independent office, strongly rooted in Bergen’s art and cultural scene.
-The founding partners were all educated at the independent Bergen Architecture School, BAS, founded by Svein Hatløy, a pioneer architect and a significant theoretician, who was working with Oscar Hansen on Open Form.
+The founding partners were all educated at the independent Bergen Architecture School, BAS, founded by Svein Hatløy, a pioneer architect and a significant theoretician, who was working with Oscar Hansen on the concept of “open form”.
 During his professional and academic practice in Norway, Open Form was about creating an inclusive architecture with democratic expression in the sense that architecture serves the change of modern lifestyle while establishing a strong interaction with the landscape.

-The practice in early years have benefited from this new stimulation that helped shape an alternative Norwegian practice in the fields of art and architecture.
+In its early years, 3WR’s practice has benefited from this new way of conceptualizing space and design; a new way that helped shape an alternative Norwegian practice in the fields of art and architecture.

 The question ‘’what is the city?’’ in the Norwegian culture today resists being settled and seems instead taking several leads.
 In a country where only 2% of the land is urbanized, and 80% of what seems intact Nature is in fact cultivated, it is often retrograded behind the question ’’what is the nature?’’ and cannot stop being intertwined to the faith of the city.
 The work of 3RW since its first commission for the Biennale in 1999 constantly embraces the diversity and interrogations to practicing architecture and urbanism today in a fast growing and changing yet stable society.